quintengeerts2000/Ornstein-Uhlenbeck-statistical-arbitrage-/README.md

 $s_{mod,i} = s_i - \alpha_i / (\kappa_i \sigma_{eq,i})$

-The drift can be interpreted as the slope of the 1000 moving average, we therefore have a built in momentum strategy in this indicator
+The drift can be interpreted as the slope of the moving average, I therefore have a built in momentum strategy in this indicator

 Significant drawback of using this method for generating buy and sell signals is that a arbitrary cuttoff will be used when deciding when to buy or sell in the paper (Avalanda 2008) the following rule is used: